 If you read our latest guide on what to wear on the bike then you already know there are some things to consider when selecting the right gear.
 Externalities, such as variable weather, can have an impact on what you choose to wear on your ride.
-In this article, we will be taking a step back to examine a more general factor cyclists face when it comes to shopping for the perfect cycling kit – men’s and women’s cycling clothes.
+In this article, we will be taking a step back to examine a more general factor cyclists face when it comes to shopping for the perfect cycling kit – men's and women's cycling clothes.
 Let's be honest, most men wouldn't be caught dead in women's cycling clothes, but for a long time women didn't have many options so the waters have been muddy.
 Fortunately, Castelli was the first major cycling brand to offer a complete women's line and others, such as Sportful and POC, have followed suit.

 At first glance, it may appear that men's and women's cycling apparel only differ from a fashion standpoint.
 Women's jerseys tend to come in brighter colours and have a larger variety of designs when compared to men's jerseys (although there are some rather...flamboyant...men's kit as well).
 Looking at bibshorts, the differences even seem to disappear, with most coming in darker colours, like black or blue.
 However, manufacturers are finally starting to focus more on the growing women's market and there are indeed important aspects (in terms of the technical design of these clothes) that are unique to the male and female variations.

 Different shapes to start.
 Women's jerseys will often have a curved shape.
 They start out wide in the chest area, become narrow around the waist, and flare out at the hips.
 The measurements for men's jerseys, on the other hand, are typically more uniform, causing a straighter, more rigid shape.
 Cycling clothes are meant to be form-fitting after all, and manufacturers keep this in mind when tailoring their products.
 Pretty simple so far.